neuefische/wd-flipped-classroom-curriculum/sessions/css-positioning/README.md

 ## Process: Challenges

 - [ ] Provide the [handout](css-positioning.md) for the students
+- [ ] Provide the [challenges](challenges-css-positioning.md) for the students
-- [ ] Open the handout and walk the students through the tasks
+- [ ] Open the challenges and walk the students through the tasks
 - [ ] Divide the students in groups
 - [ ] Remind them of the ground rules (Meet again 30min before lunch-break in the classroom / They can ask the coaches for help at any time / Always help each other / Take a break when you need